 Train with the NEA

 The OECD Nuclear Energy Agency supports the maintenance and development of essential skills through education and training in various fields related to nuclear energy.
-The Agency offers online and in-person courses and initiatives for professionals, researchers and university and high school students.
+The Agency offers opportunities for for professionals, researchers and university and high school students.

-International Nuclear Law Essentials (INLE) - This five-day course addresses the needs and interests of lawyers working in the public or the private sector but will also be of interest to scientists, engineers, policymakers, managers and other professionals working in the nuclear field.
+International Nuclear Law Essentials (INLE): The INLE is an intensive course in international nuclear law that addresses the needs and interests of lawyers working in either the public or private sector, as well as engineers, policymakers, scientists and other professionals working in the nuclear field.

-The NEA Data Bank Computer Program Service (CPS) has been conducting training activities for more than 30 years.
-These courses provide a unique opportunity to bring together code users from around the world, facilitating exchanges on the use of computer programs among users and with the code developers.
-Online and in-person courses on the most widely used computer programs are organised all year round.
+Computer Programs Courses: These courses provide a unique opportunity to bring together code users from around the world, facilitating exchanges on the use of computer programs among users and with the code developers.

 Initiatives